orionsoft/cli-boilerplate/README.md

 ```
 Congratz :) you can start to create and test your app's components

-The boilerplate comes with some funtionalities by default, so its designed for start to program commands quickly.
+This boilerplate comes with some functionalities by default, since it's designed to start building CLI apps very faster.
 Each command its represented by a component, when you call a command from your terminal, your actually rendering a component.

-Your flags are equivalent to components props, when you a command with any flags, you're actually calling a component with its props.
+Your flags are the equivalent to component's props, when you call command with any flags, you're actually calling a component with its props.

 Boilerplate structure
 ```